I sit down at the fire and I become aware of my uniform. I had not seen it. It is indeed ugly. I stop there, for who can tell me what beauty is?

 (Untitled) Fanon is organized by Madison Cooper with Center Space Project.

 Madison Cooper (b.
 2000, Dallas, Texas) lives and studies in Austin, Texas.
 Cooper is currently a fourth-year BFA Studio Art student at The University of Texas at Austin.
 Her work has been included in group exhibitions at The Museum of Color, Austin (2020) and Big Medium, Austin (2019).
 She has also participated in the Cohen New Works Festival at UT Austin (2021) and exhibited work in Hear and Now, a drive-through exhibition organized by Center Space Project for TEDxUTAustin (2021).
-Cooper is a Summer 2021 fellow at the Ox-Bow School of Art.
+Most recently, Cooper was a Summer 2021 fellow at the Ox-Bow School of Art.